top of page

 Internal Conflict

-A sense of failing when you cannot sustain effort.
+You might feel guilty when you slip.
+Frustration arises when motivation disappears.
+A sense of failure creeps in when you cannot sustain effort.

 The Deeper Truth